-This evening in London, researchers Joseph Hanlon, Jeanette Manjengwa, and Teresa Smart will be launching their new book, “Zimbabwe takes back its land”, a book that reportedly argues that Zimbabwe’s land reform has been a success, resulting in new farmers being increasingly productive and improving their lives.
+In London, researchers Joseph Hanlon, Jeanette Manjengwa, and Teresa Smart are launching their new book, “Zimbabwe takes back its land,” that reportedly argues Zimbabwe’s land reform has been a success, resulting in new farmers being increasingly productive and improving their lives.
 The London-based SW Radio Africa, started by opposition activists, reports that a protest is being planned over the book (SW Radio Africa refers to it dramatically as a “contentious land-grab book“).
-Tonight’s launch is the second in London.
+The London launch is the second in the city.
 This has elicited much excitement, particularly among Zimbabweans in the diaspora.

 Now, the authors’ conclusions won’t be new to those who follow Zimbabwe closely.
 After all, several others, including New York Times South Africa-based correspondent, Lydia Polgreen, as well as separately, the researchers Ian Scoones and Blasio Mavedzenge, have come to similar conclusions in the aftermath of fast track land reform in Zimbabwe.

 These journalists and researchers all assert that it is unfair to condemn the fast-track land redistribution in Zimbabwe given that agricultural production has increased substantially over the course of the past decade.
 A few weeks ago, The (UK) Guardian’s Jonathan Steele argued that Mugabe-phobia has obscured the good news from Zimbabwe and that the outside world has been reluctant to give credit where credit is due despite evidence of success in rural areas throughout the country.